 - give feedback to the Library

 According to the Personal Data Act (523/99), every library customer has the right to check their information in the Library's customer register.
-A customer can renounce their borrowing rights by returning their library card to any JAMK Library unit, in which case their personal data is removed from the Library's customer register.
+A customer can renounce their customership by contacting Jamk Library.
 For more information, see the Library’s customer register.

 The customer must comply with the Library Rules.
-The customer must also follow copyright law when copying and using computer services at the Library.
+The customer must also follow the copyright law when using the Library materials.

 By borrowing library items, the customer accepts that they have to return the material by the due date during the Library’s opening hours.
 The customer must pay the overdue fines and other fees determined by the Library, see the Library's service fees.
 Advance e-mail notifications on upcoming due dates are an additional service.
 Potential malfunctions in e-mail or online services do not release the customer from the liability of paying fines.

-JAMK students update their personal and contact information in Peppi, and they will be transferred to the library system.
+Jamk students update their personal and contact information in Peppi, and it will be transferred to the library system.
 Other customers inform the Library directly about changes in personal or contact information.

 The customer has to notify the Library about a lost library card.

-When using the Self-service Library, the customer commits to following the Library’s rules.
+When using the Self-service Library, the customer commits to following the Library’s and Jamk's rules.
 The customer is responsible for any people they let inside the Library during self-service hours.

-Customers can return their borrowed library items by using the Library’s self-service machines or, when the Library is closed, by dropping them into a book drop box.
-In case the self-service machines do not work during self-service hours, items have to be returned to a book drop box.
+Customers can return their borrowed library items by using the Library’s self-service machines or, when the Library is closed, by dropping them into the outside book drop boxes at the Main Library or the Finnish Music Campus Library.
+In case the self-service machines do not work during self-service hours, items can be returned to the outside book drop boxes.

-Items returned into a book drop box are checked in (i.e. returned) by a librarian during the next day the Library is open.
+Items returned into the outside book drop boxes are checked in (i.e. returned) by the Library when the Library next has service hours.
 Only after the items have been checked in does the responsibility of the customer over the items end.

 Library's Rights and Responsibilities

 If the customer does not follow the Library Rules, their borrowing rights can be blocked temporarily.
-Borrowing rights can be restored by the library director.
+A temporary borrowing rights block can be lifted by the library director.
 The customer can also lose the right to use the Self-service Library.